3 Real Creative Graphic Designer Resume Examples That Work

 4. Show advancement

 • Establish a clear trend of growth throughout your career by providing increasingly complex milestones as you get more recent.
 Retention rates should get higher, and ad campaigns should get fancier!
+Formatting your resume in reverse-chronological order will help you show increased ownership and greater success.

 5. Match the tone

-• Think of the job description as the voice of your resume target audience.
+• Think of the graphic designer job description as the voice of your resume target audience.
 (It is!)
 Read the job ad again, looking for key phrasing and word choices so you can reflect the right tone in your resume.

 How do I customize?